-The M2 RC2800PRKX1SU uses PWM (Pulse Width Modulation) for speed control, allowing for full torque at the slowest input speed.
+The M2 RC2800PRKX2SUMC uses PWM (Pulse Width Modulation) for speed control, allowing for full torque at the slowest input speed.
 Location heading from the motor assembly is supplied via an Open Loop Circuit to the controllers' microprocessor.

-The M2 RC2800PRKX1SU software also includes a full GUI software for setup and run modes and a Interface Control Document (ICD) is supplied with the RC2800PRKX1SU.
+The M2 RC2800PRKX2SUMC software was developed for a commercial customer.
+A full GUI software for setup and run modes and a Interface Control Document (ICD) is supplied with the RC2800PRKX2SUMC.